dkilcy/saltstack-base/README.md

 Other projects that use this repository:
 - [juno-saltstack](https://github.com/dkilcy/juno-saltstack) - Openstack 3+ node architecture on CentOS 7

-### Initial Setup
+- Go over a quick SaltStack tutorial [HERE]()
+- Go over a

+### Install CentOS 7

-1. Install CentOS 7 from the media image.
-Create a user devops as an administrator.
+1. Install CentOS 7 from media image.
+These steps are documented [HERE]()
+ TODO: Create a user devops as an administrator.

+### Setup Base Environment

+Boot into the OS.

-2. Add the EPEL and update:
+1. Add the EPEL and update:

  ```bash
 yum install -y http://dl.fedoraproject.org/pub/epel/7/x86_64/e/epel-release-7-5.noarch.rpm